-Course Description: Fundamental biological concepts relevant to plant physiology, life cycle, growth and development, structure and function, and cellular and molecular metabolism.
-The role of plants in the environment, evolution, and phylogeny of major plant groups, algae, and fungi.
+Course Description: In this course, we will study fundamental biological concepts relevant to animals, including systematics, evolution, structure and function, cellular and molecular metabolism, reproduction, development, diversity, phylogeny, and ecology.
+Laboratory activities will reinforce these same concepts to ensure comprehension.
 (ACGM 2018)

-Prerequisite: Must be TSI complete in Reading prior to taking this course.
+Prerequisite: Must be TSI Complete in Reading prior to taking this course.